mgernand/AspNetCore.Authorization.Permissions/README.md

 to be able to delete invoices, we need to change it in the source code.

-Using permissions of the role defined in the table above in the ```[Authorize]``` attribute instead of the roles, we can just change the role confuguration in a data store and assign the permision **_Invoices.Delete_** to the role **_Boss_**.
+Using permissions of the role defined in the table above in the ```[Authorize]``` attribute instead of the roles, we can just change the role configuration in a data store and assign the permision **_Invoices.Delete_** to the role **_Boss_**.
 The boss used is then able to delete invocies without the need to change the code and re-deploy the application.